Muddy Walks: Bluebell Woods

-Here are 7 of the best places for a beautiful bluebell walk in Kernow — and do share your favourites in the comments below…
+Here are 7 beautiful bluebell walks in Kernow — do share your favourites in the comments below… (note, some of these places may not be open this year due to Covid, but bookmark for next year)

 The historic Enys Gardens are famous for their incredible display of bluebells but you’ll have to plan this one a bit and make a contribution (£5 adults, £2 kids) but its well worth it.
 The gardens are open on Tues, Thurs and Sun, from 2-5pm — although during the annual Bluebell Festival (29 Apr – 7 May), you can visit every day, from 11am-5pm.
 If you fancy grabbing a beer with a killer Cornish view afterwards, you’re just a 10-minute drive from Muddy favourite, The Pandora Inn.